CDCgov/phdi-google-cloud/docs/implementation-guide.md

 TEMP/PLACEHOLDER vars - Need confirmation on these and any others required

+It is not recommended to exit the quick start script partway through so please have all values on hand when you run the script.
-Each of the following will require a value during the quick start process:
+Each of the following will require a value during the process:
 - `PROJECT_ID` - Specified by the quick start script.
 - `SERVICE_ACCOUNT_ID` - Specified by the quick start script.
 - `WORKLOAD_IDENTITY_PROVIDER` - Specified by the quick start script.
 - `REGION` - Your choice of GCP region; quick start script suggests `us-central1`.
 - `ZONE`- Your choice of GCP zone; quick start script suggests `us-central1-a`.

-Required to use geocoding functionality:
+(Optional) Required to use geocoding functionality:
 - `SMARTY_AUTH_ID` - Your SmartyStreet Authorization ID.
 More info on the Smarty geocoding service [here](https://www.smarty.com/pricing/us-rooftop-geocoding)
 - `SMARTY_AUTH_TOKEN` - Your SmartyStreet Authorization Token.